Last fact-checked: 26 January 2019

 Guadalajara is an undiscovered gem of a city as far as tourists are concerned.
 Culturally, it is an interesting and enjoyable place to spend time with lots of things to see and do to make for a great visit.
-While the city certainly has an historic façade, this belies the fact that it is very much a modern city with all 21st century amenities and services available.
+While the city certainly has a historic façade, this belies the fact that it is very much a modern city with all 21st-century amenities and services available.

 In Guadalajara, no matter what dental treatment you require, we have specialists who are highly skilled in all aspects of dentistry, and who can save you substantial amounts of money compared to your dentist back home:

 Yes - Guadalajara is located in the state of Jalisco and the recent US government travel advisory has stated: “there is no recommendation against travel to Guadalajara and Puerto Vallarta”.
 They have stated that “the security situation along the Michoacán and Zacatecas borders continues to be unstable” and that “non-essential travel to areas of the state that borders the state of Michoacán” should be deferred.